estds/yfg2024.yicode.org/pwa/index.md

 1. Visit our [homepage](https://estds.yicode.ac) in Safari on your iOS device.
 1. Tap the share button at the bottom of your screen.
-1. Find the "Add to Home Screen" button and Tap it.
+1. Find the "Add to Home Screen" button and tap it.
 1. Tap "Done" at the top right on the prompt screen.
 1. Go back to your home screen and you will be able to find us as an App.